SURFING COW FACT FILE

 We are a closed herd – i.e. we don’t buy in cows – they are all born here and have a high health status.
 The cows are milked twice a day by Anna, Toby and Lawrence.

-The calves are loosed housed and reared in groups of 10 by Lawrence and Ben.
+The calves are loosed housed and reared in groups of 10 by Ben and Toby.
 They stick together in peer groups their whole lives and it's not unusual to find them side-by-side in the parlour being milked when they are grown up.
 The new calves are fed whole milk, warm, direct from the parlour and, when they move outside, their milk goes to them in a special trailer we bought from New Zealand.

 South Battisborough Farm is right on the coast, many of the fields are on the clifftops and it is generally warmer here than most places in Devon.
 But when it is wet and windy, it is VERY wet and windy!
 We have a Higher Level Stewardship Agreement so our fields are full of birds and wildflowers, Skylarks can be heard singing all day in the summer.
 The cows access our fields on specially made cow tracks so they don’t hurt their feet in the summer or churn up the mud in wet weather.